Roads to Ride: The Col du Pré

 The Route: the D218 leaves the town of Beaufort in the Savoie départment of France and goes via the town of Arèches.
 It is 12.6km long at an average gradient of 7.7%.

-The Feel: after leaving Beaufort, a destination for cheese gourmets, readers might doubt this blog.
-A gem of a climb?
-“Hype” or “exaggeration” may be the words if readers were polled five kilometres into this climb.
 The road leaves Beaufort on a wide road and the early hairpins are shared with earth-moving trucks working on chalet constructions up the valley.
-Press on for the reward, it’s after the village of Arèches that you turn left onto a smaller road and the magic begins although so does steep part too with 10% and more so to enjoy the climb be sure to be in shape and equipped with the right gearing.
+Press on for the reward, it’s after the village of Arèches that you turn left onto a smaller road and the magic begins although so does steep part too with 10% and more.

 You leave the modern buildings behind and start riding past old barns and pastures.
 From here it’s the stuff of postcards with chalets, cows and a sustained slope.
-It’s a working climb, there are no cafés, no shops selling soft toy marmots, just barns and aluminium milk churns full of milk waiting for collection to deliver to the nearby dairy.
+It’s a working climb, there are no cafés, no shops selling soft toy marmots, just barns and aluminium milk churns waiting for collection to deliver to the nearby dairy.

 There’s déjà vu as you round a hairpin next to a barn and a chalet and press onto the next hairpin with its barn and chalet and so on – there are 15 hairpins in 7km – only with each bend the view down the valley improves.
-It’s steep with long sections over 10%, uncommon for the Alps and there are now-familiar signs for cyclists to tell you how far to the top and the gradient to expect for the next kilometre which is helpful given the pitch of the road.
+It’s steep with long sections over 10% which is uncommon for the Alps and there are now-familiar signs for cyclists to tell you how far to the top and the gradient to expect for the next kilometre which is helpful given the pitch of the road.

 It’s calm, rush hour is five vehicles between Arèches and the pass.
 As you approach the pass you leave the hairpin section behind and enter woodland and some shade.
-There’s a small building a few hundred metres from the pass but don’t use this as a cue to sprint because the road keeps on climbing after the pass.
-In time the road levels out and you get views of the Roselend lake and the peaks above it.
-Continue and you can ride over the hydroelectric dam and then decide whether to turn left and descend back to Beaufort or turn right for the Cormet de Roselend.
+There’s a small building a few hundred metres from the pass but don’t use this as a cue to sprint because the road keeps on climbing after the signs for the pass.

 The Verdict: a great little climb.
 It’s rewarding for the scenery, the calm and the sporting challenge given the uncommonly steep slope.
 The succession of hairpins gives you something to aim for all the time and means your views up and down the valley change.
 It’s not the hardest, steepest nor longest but it is among the most charming of Alpine roads.
 Now the Tour de France is visiting it’s an excuse to shine a spotlight on this side road.
 It’s an alternative to the main road over the Cormet de Roselend, itself part of the Route des Grandes Alpes, but complimentary as both are enjoyable ascents.
 If you had to do one then the Col du Pré ought to win on most counts.